turingschool/try-turing/backend-online-advanced/hashes/index.md

 - Each key/value pair should be separated by a comma
 - Like Arrays, we can have as many key/value pairs as we like/need to in a Hash

-Here's another example, a simplified Hash holding data about a Kahoot.
-This example show how various data types can be stored as values.
+Here's another example, a simplified Hash holding data about a YouTube video.
+This example shows how various data types can be stored as values.

 ```ruby
 video1 = {